adamfreedman/organization-genomics/lessons/01_intro_organization.md

 ##Exercise

+1. Turn to your neighbor and discuss naming conventions and data organization strategies you are considering for your project.
+Does this discussion highlight particular issues with your current strategy?
+Are there differences between your strategies that reflect differences in the type of data you are collecting?

-In this exercise we will setup a filesystem for the project we will be using over the next few days.
+2. In this exercise we will setup a filesystem for the project we will be using over the next few days.
 We will also apply some of the shell commands/programs/tools learned in the previous lesson:

 * mkdir
 * history